 Commencement Ceremony Details

-Guests of graduates are invited to attend the UNT Graduation Block Party from 5 p.m.-9 p.m. on May 12 (Friday).
+Guests of graduates are invited to attend the UNT Grad Block Party from 5:30 p.m.-9 p.m. on Friday, May 10.
 A celebration of everything your grad has accomplished, this family-friendly event will include commemorative giveaways, a special gift for graduates, free festival-type food, food trucks, live music, games, photo ops, Scrappy, one drawing for a free class ring and another for free diploma frames, a special ice cream flavor in honor of graduation, and UNT merchandise and memorabilia available for purchase.
-Everything wraps up with fireworks and the UNT Alma Mater at dark.
-The party will encompass the library mall and the University Union's south lawn off Highland Street and parking will be available in the lots along Welch Street, in the Highland Street parking garage and in the Fouts Field lots.
+Everything wraps up with a mock champagne toast, fireworks and the UNT Alma Mater at dark.
+The party is along Highland Street, on the Union South Lawn and in the Library Mall and parking will be available in the lots along Welch Street, in the Highland Street parking garage and in the Fouts Field lots.

 Undergraduate and Graduate Ceremonies